Most interesting landmarks of Senegal

 - Touba Grand Mosque – Diourbel.
 Enormous and ornate mosque, the centre of Mouridism order.
 Built in 1963.
 Touba is Islamic city with strict rules of conduct.

-Described wonders of Senegal
+Described landmarks of Senegal

 Most interesting landmarks of Senegal are: